Tecnativa/docker-haproxy-letsencrypt/README.md

 [`crt-list`](http://cbonte.github.io/haproxy-dconv/1.7/configuration.html#crt-list)
 file ready for HAProxy's taste.

-Finally, it will merge all configuration files under `/usr/local/etc/haproxy/conf.d/` in a single one, and boot up the server.
+Finally, it will boot up the server using with configuration from `/etc/haproxy/*.cfg`.

 ## Skip the boring parts